Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

  - Open the file to display the images.

 Congratulate the class on a job well done!
-They have saved Wonka Corp by handing the evidence over to the authorities before Slugworth got their hands on the secret recipes!
+They have saved Candy Corp by handing the evidence over to the authorities before Sugar got their hands on the secret recipes!

 Answer any remaining questions.